-In Miami, medical malpractice can still be a terrifying reality for a lot of patients, despite the fact that today we have more advanced medicine due to the progress of technology.
+In Miami, medical malpractice can still be a terrifying reality for many patients, despite the fact that today we have more advanced medicine due to the progress of technology.

 Sometimes mistakes and errors happen for doctors as well as nurses and other medical professionals.

 When a hospital is involved in an error that rises to the rank of negligence, patients have the legal right to receive compensation for their injuries.
 For that, they have to take a series of steps, the most important of which is determining whether the hospital or an independent contractor is to blame and then filing the actual claim.

 The hospital is often found guilty of a doctor's or other medical staff's malpractice in the ER.
-However, just because an error occurred at the hospital, it does not necessarily mean that the hospital itself can be held responsible.
-The hospital is not responsible for a doctor's negligence in the following situations - that the patient was informed about:
+However, just because an error occurred at the hospital does not necessarily mean the hospital itself can be held responsible.
+The hospital is not liable for a doctor's negligence in the following situations - that the patient was informed about:

 - A non-emergency situation